mariapacana/date-automator/README.md

 User Stories

-- User can connect to Google Calendar
 - User can pick dates when they are available
 - Dates are saved into the database

-- User can look through Google Contacts
 - User can select contacts (crushes) that they want to date
 - Contacts are added to the database for that user